spessasus/spessasynth_core/docs/extra/all-npm-exports.md

 - rmidInfoChunks - all the default RMIDI info chunk codes.
 - midiControllers - an enum for all MIDI controllers.
-- messageTypes - an enum for all the MIDI event status bytes recognized.
+- midiMessageTypes - an enum for all the MIDI event status bytes recognized.

 ### Others